s3131212/P4-SFC/README.md

-# Implementing a Control Plane using P4Runtime
+# Implementing a Simple SFC using p4

 This is a simple SFC implemented on P4.